-Hancock Dees -Murray-Sacred Heart Church-School Scholarship
+Hancock-Murray-Sacred Heart Church-School Scholarship

-The Hancock Dees-Murray-Sacred Heart Church-School Scholarship was established in 1996 by Pat and Cathy Daly in honor of Marguerite "Eddie" Hancock, former principal of Sacred Heart School.
-The scholarship is awarded to a Sacred Heart School Alumnus, a member of Sacred Heart Church, or a resident of the City of Danville, Virginia who demonstrates financial need or is no longer receiving parental support.
+The Hancock-Murray-Sacred Heart Churc-School Scholarship was established in 1996 by Pat and Cathy Daly in honor of Marguerite "Eddie" Hancock, former principal of Sacred Heart School.
+The scholarship is awarded to a Sacred Heart School Alumnus, a member of Sacred Heart Church, or a resident of the City of Danville, Virginia who demonstrates financial need or is r longer receiving parental support.